All the Bad Stuff on One Page

 Our Incredibly Unfair Refund Policy

 Once you register, you can get a full cash refund if you notify us within 14 days.

-If you miss that 14-day deadine but notify us within 30 days, you can get a full credit for your deposit.
+If you miss that 14-day deadline but notify us before May 18th at noon, you can get a full credit for your $500 deposit only.
 That credit is valid for any of our rides and has no expiration date.

 After May 18th at noon we can not issue any refunds or credits for any reason.
 Ever.

 SO... we strongly recommend that you consider buying trip insurance .
 That way if something happens where you can’t attend the trip you’re covered.
 This insurance is offered by an excellent insurance company that has paid out many times to our cycling friends over the years.
 Every trip we do we get a last-minute plea from a cyclist with an emergency -- trip insurance covers you and gets you a refund.